 And, boy, does it sting!
-The good news is, bees don’t have any interest to sting you when they’re away from their hive.
-If that does happen, it’s almost certainly an unfortunate accident.
-However, if you approach a beehive, the bees will probably sting in order to defend it.
-Your reaction to a bee sting depends on what type of bee has stung you as well as how your body and immune system react to the venom.
+The good news is, bees don’t have any interest in stinging you unless they think you pose a direct threat.
+It’s best to avoid grabbing, stepping on, or swatting one.
+If you approach a beehive, the bees will probably find that threatening and sting in order to defend it.
+Your reaction to a bee sting depends on how your body and immune system react to the venom.

-Bees, wasps, and Hornets all have different venoms, so keep in mind that how your body reacts to each of these may vary significantly, even though it might seem irrelevant if you were stung by a bee or a wasp.
-Wasps and hornets don’t have barbed stingers; you’ll know you’ve been stung by a bee if you notice a small black dot on the place of the sting – that’s the stinger that was detached from the bee’s abdomen.
-In order to minimize the effects of a bee sting, it’s important to remove the stinger immediately, either with tweezers or by brushing it away.
-This way you’ll prevent more venom from spreading through your body.
+Bees, wasps, and hornets (a type of wasp) have different venom.
+How your body reacts to each of these may vary significantly.
+Wasps (including hornets) and bumblebees don’t have barbed stingers.
+You’ll know you’ve been stung by a honey bee if you notice a small black dot on the place of the sting.
+That’s the stinger that detached from the bee’s abdomen.
+In order to minimize the effects of a bee sting, remove the stinger immediately by scraping it away.
+This will prevent more venom from getting into your body.

-Although 95% of people will see the bee sting as a slight nuisance and won’t experience any serious reactions to bee venom, around 5% of people will need immediate medical attention.
-If you’ve been stung and you’re experiencing abdominal pain, nausea, dizziness, difficulty breathing, hives, or you’re noticing swelling somewhere other than where the sting is (the most common sign of an allergic reaction is swelling of the face and tongue), you need to go to the nearest E.R. now.
+Bee stings are a slight nuisance for 95% of people.
+However, around 5% of people will need immediate medical attention.
+If you’ve been stung and you’re experiencing abdominal pain, nausea, dizziness, difficulty breathing, hives, or you notice swelling somewhere other than where the sting is (the most common sign of an allergic reaction is swelling of the face and tongue), you need to go to the nearest E.R. immediately.

 Bee Venom vs. Our Body

-The basic component of bee venom is a toxin named melittin (which is essentially a type of protein).
-Its primary purpose is to cause pain and destroy the tissue surrounding the sting, effectively deterring anyone who threatens the beehive.
+The major component of bee venom is a toxin called melittin (which is like a protein).
+It causes pain, damages tissue, and destroys blood cells, effectively deterring anyone who threatens the beehive.

-Once you’ve been stung, melittin will be released into the tissue surrounding the sting, causing redness, short-term pain, light swelling and possibly a feeling of heat.
-Naturally, your body will immediately recognize the bee venom as something that shouldn’t be there in the first place, sounding the alarm that it’s under attack.
-It’ll do that by releasing histamines (proteins as well) to the affected area.
+Once you’ve been stung, melittin is released into the tissue surrounding the sting.
+It causes redness, short-term pain, light swelling, and possibly a feeling of heat.
+Naturally, your body will immediately recognize the bee venom as something that shouldn’t be there, sounding the alarm that it’s under attack.
+It’ll do that by releasing histamines to the affected area.

-Alright, alright, that’s all fine, but you want to know why do bee stings itch, right?
-Well, contrary to popular belief, bee venom doesn’t directly cause that terrible itching you’re experiencing for days after the incident.
-What causes the itch is actually histamines, in order to grab your attention and alert you that something is not right!
+So, why do bee stings itch?
+Well, contrary to popular belief, bee venom doesn’t directly cause that terrible itching you experience for days after the incident.
+What causes the itch is actually histamines, in order to grab your attention and alert you that something is not right.

-After that warning, your white blood cells, that are in charge of fighting infections, viruses, of stopping the bleeding and keeping you alive in general, will rush to the rescue and start fighting the venom.
-In order to fight the venom and prevent it from spreading further, the white cells will need to multiply, causing irritations to the surrounding nerves.
-That, too, will prolong the itching sensation.
+After that warning, your white blood cells – which are in charge of fighting infections, viruses, and bacteria – will rush to the rescue and start fighting the venom.

-- Apply ice to the area to reduce the swelling a bit and numb the pain and itching (this is a temporary solution)
+- Apply ice or a cold pack to the area to reduce the swelling and numb the pain and itching (this is a temporary solution).

-- Apply apple cider vinegar and/or citrus fruits juice to neutralize the venom
+- Apply apple cider vinegar, baking soda, and vinegar/water paste, or lemon juice to neutralize the venom.

-If you’re looking for a bee sting relief you can apply the next few days, there are a lot of over-the-counter options that work like a charm!
+If you’re looking for bee sting relief you can apply over the days following the sting, there are a lot of over-the-counter options that work like a charm!

-There are certain things you can do to prevent an occasional bee sting.
-If you think there’s a hive near your home, be sure to contact professional services that will locate it and get rid of it.
-You can also wear less yellow, avoid flower prints, don’t drink sugary beverages when outside and always wear sneakers or flip-flops when walking on grass.
-But in the end, bees are a necessary part of nature, and you’re bound to cross paths from time to time.
-The important thing is, you now know what to do when that happens.
+Try wearing less brightly colored clothing, avoid flower prints, don’t drink sugary beverages when outside, and don’t walk barefoot in the grass.
+Bees are a necessary part of nature, and you’re bound to cross paths from time to time.
+The important thing is you now know what to do when that happens.